Health insurance for small businesses

 Are small businesses required to provide health insurance?

-According to the Affordable Care Act (ACA), an employer with 50 or more full-time employees is considered an applicable large employer (ALE) and is required to offer affordable health insurance coverage that meets minimum essential coverage (MEC).
-If they fail to do so, they’ll be subject to a penalty.
+The Affordable Care Act (ACA) considers an employer with 50 or more full-time equivalent employees (FTEs) an applicable large employer (ALE).
+This means they must offer at least 95% of full-time employees and their dependents affordable health insurance that meets minimum essential coverage (MEC) and minimum value.
+If they fail to do so, they’ll be subject to tax penalties.

 Why should small businesses offer health insurance?

-Even though small businesses that aren’t considered ALEs aren't legally required to provide health benefits, it doesn’t mean they shouldn’t do it.
+Even if you aren't legally required to provide health benefits, that doesn’t mean you shouldn’t.
 Offering a health benefit to your employees can add immense value to your company.

 How offering health coverage benefits employers:

-• Helps your company stand out: Providing a health benefit makes your organization stand out as a responsible employer that cares about their employees’ wellbeing.
+- It helps your company stand out: Providing a health benefit makes your organization an employer of choice that cares about its employees' well-being.

 Which health benefits options do small employers have?